VPN: Virtual Private Network

 ) then import an OpenVPN connection by double click on a .ovpn file (provided by the VPN provider).
 With Strongswan VPNs (configured with IKEv2 encryption and MSCHAPv2 authentication) things gets a little bit complicated ...

-First time when I was dealing with an IPsec-based tunnel, I thought, "Well, I'm pretty sure there is a NetworkManager plugin that I can use for that".
-And I was right, except that ... it didn't work, always authentication failure notices.
-Ok then, I'm still on Linux, sure there is a way to connect to the VPN using CLI, and I was right again, it worked this time, except ... the CLI solution doesn't provide Gnome visual feedbacks.
-So I wrote a small shell script, added it to the Argos Gnome Extension, and here we are, we can connect/disconnect/see the status of our CLI based IKEv2 IPsec-VPN connection, using the Gnome interface.
+... it didn't work, always authentication failure notices.
+We can connect to the VPN using CLI, it work, except ... the CLI solution doesn't provide Gnome visual feedbacks.
+So I wrote a small shell script that wraps CLI connections (and NM ones), added it to the Argos Gnome Extension, and here we are, we can connect/disconnect/see the status of our CLI based IKEv2 IPsec-VPN connection, using the Gnome interface.

-... meanwhile, I didn't forget that there is a Network Manager extension that should work, and thanks to Tobias from Strongswan, who was kind enough to provide me direct assistance, I've managed to connect to my VPNs using the NetworkManager interface.
-But again, found that using the NM interface, there is no way to use the connection only for resources on its network.
-Then I came with the final hybrid solution, the Gnome extension able to connect/disconnect/show status from both CLI and NM, and below are the steps and the necessary code to accomplish that.
+... meanwhile, I didn't forget that there is a Network Manager extension that should work, and thanks to Tobias from Strongswan, who was kind enough to provide me direct assistance, I've managed to connect to my VPNs using the NetworkManager interface, even to "use the connection only for resources on its network".

 Step 1: compile strongswan from source